kidofcubes/MineStudio/docs/source/overview/getting-started.md

 ## Papers

-Our library directly supports the following papers:
+Our libraries directly support models from the following papers:

 - [Video PreTraining (VPT): Learning to Act by Watching Unlabeled Online Videos](https://arxiv.org/abs/2206.11795)
 - [STEVE-1: A Generative Model for Text-to-Behavior in Minecraft](https://arxiv.org/abs/2306.00937)